Curly (scout)

 Ashishishe (c.
-1856 – 1923), known as Curly (or Curley) and Bull Half White, was a Crow scout in the United States Army during the Sioux Wars, best known for having been the last member of Lt.
+1856 – May 22, 1923), known as Curly (or Curley) and Bull Half White, was a Crow scout in the United States Army during the Sioux Wars, the last member of Lt.
 Colonel George Armstrong Custer's battalion to depart Custer's detachment before its annihilation at the Battle of the Little Bighorn.
-He did not participate in Custer's final fight, but may have watched from a distance, and was the first to report the defeat of the 7th Cavalry Regiment.
+He did not participate in Custer's final fight but may have watched from a distance and was the first to report the defeat of the 7th Cavalry Regiment.
 Afterward a legend grew that he had been an active participant and managed to escape, leading to conflicting accounts of Curly's involvement in the historical record.

 Life

 Ashishishe was born in approximately 1856 in Montana Territory, the son of Strong Bear (Inside the Mouth) and Strikes By the Side of the Water.
 His name, variously rendered as Ashishishe, Shishi'esh, etc., has been said to literally mean "the crow", however, this may be a misunderstanding as the Crow word for "crow" is "áalihte".
 Ashishishe may be a transliteration of the word "shísshia", which means "curly".
 His death record lists his name as being "Bull Half White (Curly)".
 He resided on the Crow Reservation in the vicinity of Pryor Creek, and married Bird Woman.
 He enlisted in the U.S. Army as an Indian scout on April 10, 1876.
 He served with the 7th Cavalry Regiment under George Armstrong Custer, and was with them at the Battle of the Little Bighorn in June of that year, along with five other Crow warrior/scouts: White Man Runs Him, Goes Ahead, Hairy Moccasin, his cousin White Swan, and Half Yellow Face, the leader of the scouts.
 Custer had divided his force into four separate detachments, keeping a total of 210 men with him.
 Half Yellow Face and White Swan fought alongside the soldiers of Reno's detachment, and White Swan was severely wounded.
 Curly, Hairy Moccasin, Goes Ahead and White Man Runs Him went with Custer's detachment, but did not actively participate in the battle; they later reported they were ordered away before the intense fighting began.
 Curly separated from White Man Runs Him, Hairy Moccasin, and Goes Ahead, and he watched the battle between the Sioux/Cheyenne forces and Custer's detachment from a distance.
 Seeing the complete extermination of Custer's detachment, he rode off to report the news.